-If you are facing domestic violence charges, it is vital you obtain experienced, aggressive PG County criminal defense attorneys to ensure you receive the best outcome for your case.
+If you are facing domestic violence charges, it is vital you obtain experienced, aggressive PG County domestic violence attorneys to ensure you receive the best outcome for your case.
 At Gracia & Mintz, we have handled thousands of cases and can help successfully resolve yours.

 No matter how serious your charges may be, our Prince George's County domestic violence attorneys, who are former prosecutors, can use their extensive knowledge to build the best defense possible for your case.